One picture is worth a thousand words as I got to experience elephants enjoying themselves in a river.

 On the way back to Kandy we stopped at the Geragama Tea Factory and learned how they make the different tea types.
-While I’m not into tea based on the smiles after sampling the tea and the number of purchases I believe everyone thoroughly enjoy this stop.
+While I’m not into tea based on the smiles from our group after they sampled the tea and the number of purchases I believe everyone thoroughly enjoy this stop.

-As I left my sarong at the hotel I had to purchase another one to cover my legs for this site visit.
-As Buddhism is the state religion the President has responsibility for ensure the safety of the sites and the authorities are extremely strict on attire for such a visit.
-The group individually placed a lotus flower at the shrine of the Tooth of Buddha.
+As I unfortunately left my sarong at the hotel I had to purchase another one to cover my legs for this site visit.
+As Buddhism is the state religion the President has responsibility for ensuring the safety of the sites and the authorities are extremely strict on attire for such a visit.
+We all individually placed a lotus flower at the shrine of the Tooth of Buddha.

 The last activity was to visit the Kanyan Cutural Centre for a display of the different dance styles of Sri Lanka and fire eaters and fire walkers.
 The performances were inspiring with a heavily focus on drum playing.
 The women in the performance had great singing voices and good dance moves.

 We left the venue after 6 pm and had a short walk around the lake before catching the shuttle back to our hotel for the night.
-Unfortunately a few of the travel group had gastro, hopefully they will be right for the scenic train trip to Nuwara Eliya tomorrow.
+Unfortunately a few of the travel group had gastro issues, hopefully they will be okay for tomorrow’s scenic train trip to Nuwara Eliya.